HawkiesZA/fire-lily/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Adding blog posts
+Just add a new .md file to the posts directory.
+That's it!